ccUnity3d/Brainztorm-docs/manual/users/server.rst

 Social Networks
 ---------------
-Devices that belong to a user and are connected to supported social networks such as Google Play, Game Center or Facebook, basic information is share to the Brainztorm backend allowing a user to start session using any of his registered networks without losing his game progress.
+Devices that belong to a user and are connected to supported social networks like Google Play, Game Center or Facebook, send information to the server.
+This allows an user to login using any of his registered networks and continue with their prior game progress.

 .. image:: images/social.png

-The information stored in the user are:
+Information stored is:
-- *Social network*: Social netowkr conencted.
+- *Social network*: Social network type.
-- *NetworkId*: Id único que representa el código del usuario en la red social.
+- *NetworkId*: Unique user id on the social network.
 - *Nickname*: Username in the social network.

-The social networks available:
+Supported social networks:
  - Google Play
  - Game Center
  - Facebook

 Session
 -------
-Devices that belong to a user and are connected to a social network such as Google Play, Game Center or Facebook, send information from your social network and connects the user accounts that through your social network can a user have multiple devices and not lose your progress in the game.
+Each time the user starts the game, a connection is stablished with our server.
+We collect data related to this play session.

-Brainztorm allow to know the localization of the country by IP Address allowing group the users to use possible market strategies.
+The country where the user is playing is tracked by IP address, allowing to group users by country or region.
+This information can be used for marketing purposes.

 .. image:: images/session.png

-The information stored into the session are:
+The information stored into the sessions are:

-- *LastUUID*: The last UUID that logged.
+- *LastUUID*: Unique id for the last device the user used.
-- *Start Activity*: Time when you start login.
+- *Start Activity*: Time when the user started playing.
-- *Last Activity*: Time when you logout.
+- *Last Activity*: Time when the user quitted the game.
 - *LastIpAddress*: The last IP Address that logged.
-- *LastCountry*: The last country that logged.
+- *LastCountry*: The last country the user played from.
-- *LastBuild*: The last version of the build that start logged
+- *LastBuild*: The last build version used.
-- *LastTimezone*: The last timezone that logged.
+- *LastTimezone*: The last timezone the user played from.

 We can see a history of connections made during the game and from that device.